 This may have been largely due to the Distillation Act 1901, which froze out small batch distilleries for the best part of a century.
 The Temperance Movement which fought against the consumption of alcoholic beverages, gaining traction at several points since the 1800’s could also be to blame, in part.

-Either way, Nathan and Felicity, armed with their head brewer, Tony Paul, are have finally introduced a range of craft spirits to the Billson’s family, covering gin, vodka and, over the next couple of years, whiskey and rum.
+Either way, Nathan and Felicity, armed with their head brewer, Tony Paul, have finally introduced a range of craft spirits to the Billson’s family, covering gin, vodka, liqueur and, over the next couple of years, whiskey and rum.

-Tony has led development of the Billson’s range since Nathan and Felicity took the reigns, covering both alcoholic and non alcoholic products.
+Tony has led development of the Billson’s range since Nathan and Felicity took the reins, covering both alcoholic and non alcoholic products.

 “I grew up going to that cordial factory as a kid, trying all their products,” he said nostalgically.